-Dr Matt Kearney is a general practitioner and National Clinical Director for Cardiovascular Disease Prevention in England.
-He has been working for both NHS England and Public Health England since 2013, building a national programme to improve prevention of cardiovascular disease.
+Matt Kearney is NHS England’s National Clinical Director for Cardiovascular Disease Prevention and a GP in Shropshire.
+He has been working for both NHS England and Public Health England since 2013, building programmes to improve primary and secondary prevention of cardiovascular disease.

 In particular, he has focused on driving system change to help the NHS to get serious about prevention of heart attacks, strokes and other vascular conditions – through clinical leadership, better use of data, collaboration with charities, local authorities and others, and new ways of working that support primary care to improve outcomes for patients and communities.